lihuang/toast/README.md

 ## Introduction

 TOAST is short for "Toast Open Automation System for Test".
+TOAST a test execution system, and general speaking, it's a tool to run your automation test case/code in a specific test box and then show the test result back to you via Email notification or from web UI test result page.

-General speaking, it's a tool to run your automation test case/code in a specific test box and then show the test result back to you via Email notification or from web UI test result page.
+Automation of test execution can be a difficult service to provide in a universal way.
+For a large engineering organization to share common test execution infrastructure, that infrastructure must support execution of a variety of testing jobs.
+This is why we built TOAST at Taobao.

-For more Information, see [User Guides](https://github.com/taobao/toast/wiki)
+For more usage information, see [User Guides](https://github.com/taobao/toast/wiki)

 ## Features